Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Web/Day-07/Cookie_Monster_Secret_Recipe.md

 12. Opened **CyberChef** in a new browser tab.
 13. Pasted the cookie value into CyberChef and applied the **From Base64** operation.

 <img width="1919" height="969" alt="flag" src="https://github.com/user-attachments/assets/672f9474-e3d2-4288-8f59-0cb5894a5ac2" />

-14. The decoded output revealed the flag
+14. The decoded output revealed the flag.
 ---

 ## Flag